2005–06 UCF Golden Knights men's basketball team

 The 2005–06 UCF Golden Knights men's basketball team was an NCAA Division I college basketball team that represented the University of Central Florida and competed in Conference USA.
-They played their home games at the UCF Arena in Orlando, Florida, and were led by head coach Kirk Speraw who was in his 13th season with the team.
+They played their home games at the UCF Arena in Orlando, Florida, and were led by head coach Kirk Speraw, who was in his 13th season with the team.
 In the previous year, the Golden Knights finished the season 24-9, 13-7 in A-Sun play.

 The 2005–06 season marked the first year that UCF played as members of Conference USA.
-From 1992–2005, the Golden Knights were members of the Atlantic Sun Conference, making four appearances in the NCAA tournament during that time.
+From 1992 to 2005, the Golden Knights were members of the Atlantic Sun Conference, making four appearances in the NCAA tournament during that time.